michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 16. And he said, I may not return with thee, nor go in with thee: neither will I eat bread nor drink water with thee in this place:

-17. For it was said to me by the word of the Lord, Thou shalt eat no bread nor drink water there, nor turn again to go by the way that thou camest.it…: Heb. a word was
+17. For it was said to me by the word of the Lord, Thou shalt eat no bread nor drink water there, nor turn again to go by the way that thou camest.

 18. He said unto him, I am a prophet also as thou art; and an angel spake unto me by the word of the Lord, saying, Bring him back with thee into thine house, that he may eat bread and drink water.
 But he lied unto him.